 Are you planning for Gingerbread Week in your classroom?
-How is that even possible right?
-Time just flies by.
-Every year the week before Christmas, we do Gingerbread Week!
-It’s perfect theme to do if you’re not able to celebrate Christmas in your classroom.
+Time just flies by and the holidays are here again!
+Every year, the week before Christmas, we do Gingerbread Week in my classroom!
+It’s the perfect festive theme, especially if you’re not able to celebrate Christmas in your classroom.

-Here are a few things we will be doing.
+In this post, I am sharing some of the activities we do in my class.
 You can grab all the gingerbread printable activities in my Gingerbread Centers Math, Literacy, and More pack.

-Most classrooms do Elf on the Shelf and it is a ton of fun.
-But some of my families do not celebrate Christmas so I have a Gingerbread Man come visit us!
+Many classrooms incorporate the Elf on the Shelf during the Christmas season, and it is a ton of fun.
+But some of my families do not celebrate Christmas so I have a Gingerbread Man come to visit us!
 I found this gingerbread Beanie Baby a few years ago.
-The baby gingerbread was actually a key chain.
-All I did was cut the key chain string thing off.
+The baby gingerbread was actually a keychain.
+All I did was cut the keychain string off.

-Everyday the students come in and have to find him.
+Every day the students come in and have to find him.
 Their favorite thing was when he gave them a box of craft supplies so they could transform the dollhouse into his own gingerbread house.
 It was tons of tearing, cutting, and taping (aka a fine motor activity).
-They worked on his house EVERY day.
+They worked on his house EVERY day with such enthusiasm!

 One day he hid 18 candy canes around the room (counting and informal subtraction activity).
-It is a easy way to get the students excited and engaged in a new activity.
-Which can be so tricky during the holidays.
-In my Gingerbread Centers pack you will find pre-written notes from the gingerbread man and EDITABLE notes you can tailor to fit your classroom.
+It is an easy way to get the students excited and engaged in a new activity, which can be tricky during the holidays.
+In my Gingerbread Centers pack, you will find pre-written notes from the gingerbread man and EDITABLE notes you can tailor to fit your classroom.

-These gingerbread themed activities I use for centers, arrival time, small group, and table time.
+I use these gingerbread theme activities for centers, arrival time, small group and table time.

 Weighing items and comparing their weight using a scale is another way for students to explore measurement.
-Grab any colorful manipulatives like buttons, mini erasers, gumdrops, or cubes for students to use.
-Students explored how many items it took to be equal, more, and less than the gingerbread man.
+Grab any colorful manipulatives like buttons, mini erasers, gumdrops or cubes for students to use.
+Students explored how many items it took to be equal, more than, and less than the gingerbread man.
 They also weighed buttons and compared their weight to the gumdrops.

-Gingerbread house count.
-Students rolled one number cube and counted out the corresponding number of items to decorate their house.
+Gingerbread house count is the perfect engaging math activity.
+Students rolled one number cube and counted out the corresponding number of items to decorate their houses.
 I also had some students roll two number cubes, add, and count out the total.

 A gingerbread craft is a must for this theme.
-I just love how each students’ gingerbread is unique!
-Hang them up and make a bulletin board with them!
+I just love how each student’s gingerbread man is unique!
+Hang them up and decorate a bulletin board with them!